What is at stake?

-- changes in the balance of local biodiversity caused by human intervention, in particular as a result of introducing new species or overexploitation
+- changes in the balance of local biodiversity caused by human intervention, in particular as a result of introducing new species or overharvesting of plants and animals

-- alteration of the chemical balance in the environment due to pollution
+- alteration of the chemical balance in the environment – soil, water and air – due to pollution

 - modifications in the local temperatures and water cycle because of climate change

 Scholars describe the current historical moment as the start of a new geological era, called the Anthropocene, where humans as the predominant agent of change at the planetary level change the nature of nature itself.
-Since the mid 1950s, many elements that ensure the habitability of the planet, whether greenhouse gas concentration, forested areas or the health of marine ecosystems, have been degrading at an accelerating pace.
+Since the mid-1950s, many elements that ensure the habitability of the planet, whether greenhouse gas concentration, forested areas or the health of marine ecosystems, have been degrading at an accelerating pace.
 In 2009, an international group of experts identified nine interconnected planetary boundaries that underpin the stability of the global ecosystem, allowing human civilization to thrive.
-Research indicates that we have exceeded safe limits for four of those, and are now operating in a high-risk zone for biosphere integrity and biogeochemical flows.
-Unless we rapidly change trends and adopt a new sustainable paradigm, we are very likely to exceed all nine boundaries, and leave the safe operating ecological space where humanity has thrived.
+It is argued that humanity has exceeded the safe limits for four of the planetary boundaries, and are now operating in a high-risk zone for biosphere integrity and biogeochemical flows, and are very likely to exceed all the nine boundaries, and move beyond the safe operating ecological space where humanity has thrived.

 What are key factors affecting risk levels?

-- The development and adoption of new technologies or production models that are less resource-intensive and/or less polluting could reduce the risk of ecological collapse, as would a shift towards more sustainable lifestyles, more specifically changing consumption patterns, possibly accompanied by behaviour change.
+The development and adoption of new technologies or production models that are less resource-intensive and/or less polluting could reduce the risk of biodiversity loss and ecological collapse, as would a shift towards more sustainable lifestyles, more specifically changing consumption patterns, possibly accompanied by behaviour change.

-- It is estimated that environmental services, should their contribution to human well-being be calculated, would be worth more than twice as much as the entire global GDP.
-Integrating the valuation of ecosystems into economic decision making and employing robust environmental accounting systems across businesses and national economies would contribute to reducing the risk.
+It is estimated that environmental services, should their contribution to human well-being be calculated, would be worth more than twice as much as the entire global GDP.
+Integrating the valuation of ecosystems into economic decision making, reviewing our measures of economic success, and employing robust environmental accounting systems across businesses and national economies would contribute to reducing the risk.

-- Global governance mechanisms to preserve ecosystems and reduce pollution, in particular more integrated approaches between the governance of ecosystems and trade, are of particular importance, as many ecosystems do not overlap with national boundaries, and trade is an important driver of ecosystem collapse.
+Global governance mechanisms to conserve ecosystems and reduce pollution, in particular more integrated approaches between the global governance of ecosystems and economics and trade, are of particular importance, as many ecosystems do not overlap with national boundaries, and trade is an important driver of ecosystem collapse.